 Only District 3 voters.
 Not sure what district you’re in?
 Search your address here.

 This is getting a lot of attention, but do politicians around here ever actually get recalled?

 Halei Watkins of King County Elections did some digging, and the last time Seattle voted on a recall was in 1975.
 Mayor Wes Uhlman remained in office after receiving more than 60 percent of the vote.

 But it has happened in our backyard.
 Most recently, Black Diamond City Council member Patricia Pepper was recalled in 2018.
 Pacific mayor Cy Sun was removed in 2012.
 And, as we all remember, a Southwest Suburban Sewer District commissioner was once unseated.

 What would happen if Sawant got recalled?

-Seattle City Council would appoint a replacement, who would serve until 2023, the remainder of Sawant’s term.
+Seattle City Council would appoint a replacement, who would serve until an election in November of 2022.
+The winner of that contest would serve the last year (2023) of Sawant’s term.